FAQs for Wholesale Pottery Catalogs

 What if I am Unsure of What to Order?

 There are a number of colors and shapes that consistently sell well year-round in all markets.
-If you are unsure what items and colors to order, we recommend looking at our sample order that contains our best-selling products and colors.
+If you are unsure what items and colors to order, we recommend asking for our sample order that contains our best-selling products and colors.

 What are the Payment Requirements?

 For your initial deposit, we require a 30% deposit by check or wire transfer.
 Your container will then be shipped.
 The remaining 70% will be due 5 working days after receiving your commercial invoice.

 What Happens After I Send My Order?

 We will send you a proforma invoice with the total amount and product pictures for review.
 If needed, our staff can make any changes before finalizing your order.